aJimenez19037/my-coe332-hws/homework07/README.md

 ## Usage

+Note that if you are not using Kubernetes you will need to modify the gene_api.py file.
+Within line 18 change host='redis-test-service' to host='redis-db'
 ```
 return redis.Redis(host='redis-test-service', port=6379, db=0, decode_responses = True) #decode_r\
 esponse turn byte key into a string we can use